Chart Color Schemes

 Employment performance in Eltham ranks among the strongest 15% of areas evaluated nationally

-As of September 2025, 13,748 residents are employed, with an unemployment rate of 2.8% below Greater Melbourne's rate of 4.7%.
-Workforce participation is at 67.3%, slightly higher than Greater Melbourne's 64.1%.
-Employment is concentrated in health care & social assistance, education & training, and construction.
-The area specializes in education & training, with an employment share 1.4 times the regional level.
+Workforce participation in Eltham is similar to Greater Melbourne's 71.0%.
+According to Census responses, 41.2% of residents work from home, though Covid-19 lockdown impacts should be considered.
+Employment among residents is concentrated in health care & social assistance, education & training, and construction.
+The area has a high employment specialization in education & training, with an employment share of 1.4 times the regional level.

 Conversely, transport, postal & warehousing shows lower representation at 3.0% compared to the regional average of 5.2%.
-Limited local employment opportunities are indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, employment increased by 0.3%, labour force remained stable (0.0%), leading to a decrease in unemployment by 0.3 percentage points.
-In contrast, Greater Melbourne experienced employment growth of 3.0% and labour force growth of 3.3%.
-State-level data from 25-Nov-25 shows Victoria's employment grew by 1.13% year-on-year, with an unemployment rate of 4.7%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Eltham's employment mix suggests local employment should increase by 6.8% over five years and 14.0% over ten years.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, employment increased by 0.3%, labour force increased by 0.0%, resulting in a decrease in unemployment by 0.3 percentage points.
+In contrast, Greater Melbourne experienced employment growth of 3.0% and labour force growth of 3.3%, with an increase in unemployment by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Eltham's employment should increase by 6.8% over five years and 14.0% over ten years, based on a simple weighting extrapolation of industry-specific projections against the local employment profile.

 Frequently Asked Questions - Employment